telerik/xaml-docs/netcore/migrate-to-netcore.md

 ---
-title: Migarting to .NET Core
+title: Migrаting to .NET Core
-page_title: Migarting to .NET Core
+page_title: Migrаting to .NET Core
 description: This article shows how to migrate from an existing Telerik WPF .NET Framework project to a .NET Core one.
 slug: netcore-support-migration
 tags: get,started,first,steps
 published: True
-position: 0
+position: 1
 ---

-# Migarting to .NET Core
+# Migrаting to .NET Core

 This article shows how to migrate from an existing WPF .NET Framework project to a .NET Core one.